 We all know in every house, we see the knife.
-We use them daily for various operations like cutting, chopping, slicing, piercing, and more.
-Its size, shape, and design differ per the type and manufacturer.
+We use them daily for various operations like cutting, chopping, slicing, piercing, etc. Its size, shape, and design differ per the type and manufacturer.
 But how many of you know the knife parts?
 We know some of them but not all.
-But for professional chefs, it is necessary to know the parts of a knife before selecting them.
+But for professional chefs, knowing the parts of a knife before selecting them is necessary.
 Professional chefs use different knives as per the medium of cutting.
 In this article, we will see knife anatomy, its components, names & functions.

 Knife Parts Diagram